 - Mathematics Development Pathway St Stephen's Catholic College endeavours to provide an education that caters to all students based on their mathematical abilities.
-Classes are purposely grouped to ensure that students are learning at a level which meets them where they are at. - Mathematics Tutoring Mathematics tutoring is available to students in all year levels on both Tuesdays and Thursdays during second recess in the MCR.
-After school turtoring is also available for senior students (Years 10-12) on Wednesdays from 3-4pm in the library. - Mathematics Enrichment Programs Students at St Stephen's are offered a number of opportunities to engage in enrichment activities.
+Classes are purposely grouped to ensure that students are learning at a level which meets them where they are at. - Mathematics Tutoring Mathematics tutoring is available to students to all year levels on both Mondays and Thursdays during first recess in A5.
+After school turtoring is also available on Wednesdays from 3-4pm in the library. - Mathematics Enrichment Programs Students at St Stephen's are offered a number of opportunities to engage in enrichment activities.
 High achieving students are given the chance to compete in both the Australian Mathematics Competition and the ICAS (International Competitions for Assessment in Schools) Maths Competition.
 Year 7 and 8 students are invited to compete in the QAMT Maths Quiz and QAMT enrichment days and the Tablelands Maths Enrichment camp is offered to students who are achieving top marks in Year 9.
 Students are also given the opportunity to attend workshops which are administered by James Cook University.